OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 The Export/Import Projects feature was added in Octopus Deploy **2021.1**
 :::

-The `Export/Import Projects` feature can export one or more projects into a zip file, which can then be imported into other spaces.
-The target space may be in a different Octopus Server instance, and projects can be exported and imported between self-hosted and Octopus Cloud instances (see below for some [specific considerations when moving a project to Octopus Cloud](#octopus-cloud)).
+The Export/Import Projects feature can export one or more projects into a zip file and import them into other spaces.
+The target space may be in a different Octopus Server instance.
+Projects can be exported and imported between self-hosted and Octopus Cloud instances.

-Export/Import features are found in the overflow menu on the {{Projects}} page.
+Export/Import features are in the overflow menu on the {{Projects}} page.

 ![Import](import-project.png "Import")

-The following is the project that you will be using to import to Octopus Deploy:
+The following is the project that you will use to import to Octopus Deploy:

 > [guide.1.0.0.zip](https://octopus.com/images/docs/hello-world.1.0.0.zip)

 In your brand new instance, navigate to Projects &rightarrow; Import Project &rightarrow; Select zip file and upload the project zip.
-The zip file will be protected with a password.

 :::hint
 The password for this project is **html**